 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

 The tidal coefficient today is 73, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 59 to end the day with a tidal coefficient of 62.
+At noon the tidal coefficient increases to 76 to end the day with a tidal coefficient of 79.
 The tide heights today are 0.7 ft and 0.0 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Destin which is of 1.0 ft and a minimum height of -0.3 ft.